-Andrew is using Jira Cloud to document the projects he is working in the energy industry.
+Andrew is using Jira Cloud to document the projects in the energy industry.
 He uses customized Jira issues to survey his customers about their exact requirements, and to record the details of the upcoming project.

 When everything is in one place, Andrew usually sends over all the relevant information collected to the customer in PDF.
 The final PDF document that the customer receives has all images, attachments, comments, and more, in a widely compatible and easy-to-read format.